Hewes Street station

 The Hewes Street station is a local station on the BMT Jamaica Line of the New York City Subway.
 Located at the intersection of Hewes Street and Broadway in Brooklyn, it is served by the J train at all times except weekdays in the peak direction and the M train at all times except late nights.
 The Z train skips this station when it operates.

 History

-The Union Elevated Railroad, leased to the Brooklyn Elevated Railroad, opened an elevated line above Broadway from Gates Avenue northwest to Driggs Avenue in Williamsburg on June 25, 1888, with a station at Hewes Street.
+This station opened on June 25, 1888, when the Union Elevated Railroad (leased to the Brooklyn Elevated Railroad) extended its elevated line above Broadway from Gates Avenue northwest to Driggs Avenue in Williamsburg.
+This was a branch of the existing Lexington Avenue Elevated, which then ended at Van Siclen Avenue; Broadway trains ran between Driggs and Van Siclen Avenues.
+The Broadway Elevated was extended to Broadway Ferry on July 14, 1888.
+Upon the opening of the Williamsburg Bridge tracks in 1908, trains were rerouted across the bridge west of Marcy Avenue.

 Station layout

 This elevated station, built four stories above street level, has two side platforms and three tracks.
 The center track is used by the J and Z trains in the peak direction weekday midday and rush hours.
 Each platform has beige windscreens, green canopies, and red roofs that run from end to end.

 The artwork here is called El in 16 Notes by Mara Held.
 It features sixteen panels of art glass, each containing random geometric shapes and is based on shapes found in dress patterns.